01-edu/public/subjects/AI.GO/first-move/README.md

 #### Task 1

-Second, [`Link a JS script`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) to your HTML file.
+Second, [Link a JS script](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) to your HTML file.

 #### Task 2

 Then in your Javascript file, you're going to close the left eye of your entity.
-To do so, you have to target the `eye-left` HTML element by its `id` using the [`getElementById`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) method.
+To do so, you have to first target the `eye-left` HTML element by its `id` using the [getElementById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) method.

 #### Task 3

-Then, [set the `style`](https://developer.mozilla.org/en-US/docs/Web/API/ElementCSSInlineStyle/style#setting_styles) of your `eye-left` to change its background color to "black".
-We also need to modify its shape; for that, we are going to add a new class to it.
+Then, after your eye is targetted, [set the style](https://developer.mozilla.org/en-US/docs/Web/API/ElementCSSInlineStyle/style#setting_styles) of your `eye-left` to change its background color to "black".
+Finally, we also need to modify its shape; for that, we are going to add a new class to it.
+To do so, you need to you use the [classList.add()](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).

 ### Code examples